|Major General Arthur MacArthur, Jr.|

-After successive capture of Calulut and Angeles by the Americans, Major General Servillano Aquino (great grandfather of former president, Benigno Aquino III) was pushed to the southern half of Magalang.
-To capture the town, Major General Arthur MacArthur (father of World War II liberator, General Douglas MacArthur) ordered his 4th Cavalry to resume their march to Magalang from Calulut; joining the forces of 17th Infantry, 1st Artillery and Signal Corps commanded by Col. Jacob H. Smith (he was inplicated for his brutalities in Balangiga massacre) whom they marched out from Angeles.
-They able to meet and join their forces along Angeles-Magalang road in barrio San Jose and there, they fought a battle with the forces of General Aquino.
-They successfully captured San Jose, killing 49 insurgents, 15 wounded and they took 28 prisoners.
+After successive capture of Calulut in San Fernando and Angeles by the Americans, Major General Servillano Aquino (great grandfather of former president Benigno S. Aquino III) was pushed to the southern half of Magalang.
+To capture the town, Major General Arthur Mac Arthur, Jr. (father of liberator, General Douglas MacArthur) ordered his 4th Cavalry to resume their march to Magalang from Calulut.
+The cavalry was joined by the combined forces of 17th Infantry, 1st Artillery and Signal Corps commanded by Colonel Jacob H. Smith (known for his later brutal exploits in Balangiga Massacre) whom they marched out from Angeles.
+They were able to join the marching 4th Cavalry along Angeles-Magalang road in barrio San Jose.
+In that day, they fought the forces of General Aquino and they successfully captured San Jose with 49 casualties, 15 wounded, and they took 28 prisoners.

-Photo Credits: The Aquinos of Tarlac by Nick Joaquin
+Major General Servillano Aquino: The Aquinos of Tarlac by Nick Joaquin